rbeyer/hiproc/docs/installation.rst

 Make a new conda (or other kind of virtual) environment, let's call it *hiproc*.

-This package depends on the Python gdal implementation, which has a C library requirement, and may not install properly if it is not present, and doesn't always smoothly install via pip alone, so we encourage conda installation of gdal in this *hiproc* environment.

-Now, you're finally ready to install hiproc.
-Eventually, there will be a conda install available, but for now, we'll just pip install:
+Now, you're finally ready to install hiproc (make sure the conda-forge channel is available):

     .. code-block:: console

-        $ pip install hiproc
+        $ conda install hiproc

-If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.
-You could also install `from sources`_ at this point.
+You could also install `from sources`_ at this point, instead.

-So now we have gdal and hiproc in the *hiproc* environment, but a separate *isis* environment.
+So now we have hiproc in the *hiproc* environment, but a separate *isis* environment.

 The easiest thing to do is exit out of all conda envrionments, and then: